grasingerm/lbxflow/README.md

 A list of callback functions.
 The interface of these function is `(sim::AbstractSim, k::Int)` where `k` is the frequency (in time steps) in which the callback is performed.
+Useful callback functions can be found in the `inc/io` directory.

 ### finally